txpipe-shop/tx3-multiparty-escrow/docs/design.md

 ## Overview
 A **channel** represents a “payment relationship” between a sender and a service-provider.
 There can be many channels between the two.
 The only token involved is always `AGIX`.
 Each channel linking a client to a service provider is represented by a UTxO containing a `channel token`, which is minted upon every channel creation.
-This UTxO's datum stores information specific to the channel.
+This `channel token` has a fixed minting policy and its name is the sender's public key hash.
+The UTxO's datum stores information specific to the channel.
 When a channel closes, the `channel token` is burned.
 Every transaction interacting with the script will be transparently identified by the action that takes place there.